- A compressor audit has the potential to provide immediate energy savings.

 - Is the system operating at excessive pressures?
 What is the lowest possible pressure level required to operate production equipment effectively?

 - Is the existing control system appropriate for the system demand profile?
-Should the system operate in a different mode or alternative control strategy be used?
+Should the system operate in a different mode or should an alternative control strategy be used?

 - What is the chemical analysis of the cooling water?
 Is a treatment for hardness needed to avoid fouling of cooling surfaces?